inalogic/pico-pixel-client-sdk/README.md

 Pico Pixel Client SDK
 =========

 [Pico Pixel] is a texture viewer for graphics engineers.
-It lets you view many image format type such as PNG, JPEG, DXT, HDR, KTX, OpenEXR and more.
+It lets you view many image format types such as PNG, JPEG, DXT, HDR, KTX, OpenEXR and more.

 This SDK provides a new way of viewing a program's raw images data.